oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-connect-kubernetes-cluster/loganalytics-connect-kubernetes-cluster.md

-# Connect the existing Kubernetes Cluster for Monitoring
+# Monitor the existing Kubernetes Cluster solution

 ## Introduction

 In this lab, you'll use OCI Logging Analytics Solutions offering to get familiar with Kubernetes Monitoring on the existing Kubernetes cluster which has monitoring enabled.
-(To Be Updated)

-Estimated Time: 30 minutes
+Estimated Time: 15 minutes

 ### Objectives